JordanGlanfield/double_blind_code_reviewer/README.md

 The initial application structure of the tool is based on Ivan Procaccini's template application which he has lovingly developed for use with web apps built at Imperial College London.

+A production version of the tool is live at http://dbcr.org.uk

 ## Installation

 The tool uses Docker.
 You can install Docker [here](https://www.docker.com/get-started).